Platydracus cinnamopterus

 Habitat

-Found in moist, decaying matter including rotting wood, leaf litter, compost, and fungal fruiting bodies.
+Found in moist, decaying organic matter including rotting wood, leaf litter, compost, and fungal fruiting bodies.
 Often associated with hardwood forests and woodland edges.
 Frequently encountered in such as gardens, parks, and areas with accumulated organic debris.

 Distribution